Auddia/cicd/docs/workflows/cloud_run_api_deployment.md

 # Cloud Run API Deployment Workflow
 This workflow build and publishes a docker image to GCP's docker registry and then deploys that container as an application under GCP's cloud run.
+Make sure to review the actions below to configure your project properly.

 * GCloud SDK setup action: [setup_gcloud](../../actions/setup_gcloud/README.md)
 * Build and publish Docker image action: [build_and_publish_image](../../actions/build_and_publish_image/README.md)